 How to File an Appeal

-To file an appeal you must first complete the Appeals Application [PDF].
+To file an appeal, you must first complete the Appeals Application [PDF].
 You must pay the ticket fine and any penalties and a $10 appeal fee for each ticket appealed.
-If you are appealing a minor moving violation ticket, you must also pay a $50 transcript deposit fee.
+If you are appealing a minor moving violation, you must also pay a $50 transcript deposit.
 Note: If the deposit does not cover the cost of the transcript, you will be billed the additional amount.
-If the deposit fee is more than the cost of the transcript, you will be reimbursed the difference.
+If the deposit is more than the cost of the transcript, you will be reimbursed the difference.
 The Appeals Board considers the ticket, testimony, evidence presented at the original hearing and the hearing transcript.
 There are no personal appearances before the Appeals Board.
-You also cannot submit additional documentation or evidence which was not presented at the original hearing.
+You cannot submit additional documentation or evidence.

 If You Win Your Case on Appeal